Windows 7 Tips and Tweaks

 A front end to Windows 7 configuration is the free Ultimate Windows Tweaker, a Tweak UI for Windows 7 & Vista from The Windows Club (Microsoft MVPs).
 This application is ready to run; there’s nothing to install.

-One caution: there’s a Close button but no OK button.
-In this application, Close means cancel; you have to click Apply to give effect to your changes.
+One caution: there’s abutton but no button.
+In this application, means cancel; you have to click to give effect to your changes.

 If you have to replace your hard drive, unless you have a current backup you’ll have a tough time figuring out which device drivers you need.
 The time to make that list is now, while your system is healthy.
 The How-To Geek drew my attention to two methods: